g-rajesh/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Do you know how to play Tic Tac Toe
+Do you know how to play Tic Tac Toe?